 Quantity vs Quality

-This is important and is something that shouldn’t be overlooked.
-When it comes to lenses, Sony produces a total of 14 APS-C lenses while Fujifilm produces 19 with 12 of them being primes.
+This is important and shouldn’t be overlooked.
+Sony produces 14 APS-C lenses, while Fujifilm produces 19, 12 of which are primes.

-You’re options for E-Mount lenses significantly out matches your options for Fujifilm XF lenses, but you have to consider, most of the good lenses are designed for the Full Frame E-Mount system and are significantly more expensive.
+Your options for E-Mount lenses significantly exceed those for Fujifilm XF lenses.
+Still, you must consider that the best lenses are designed for the full-frame E-Mount system and are significantly more expensive.

-When it comes to finding lenses that are a good match for your camera, Fujifilm wins the prime game, with twice as many less expensive APS-C options of lenses that are significantly faster.
+Fujifilm is the leader in prime lenses when it comes to finding a good match for your camera.
+It offers twice as many less expensive APS-C options of significantly faster lenses.

 Lenses And Low Light

-Lenses are important when you want to compare low light performance.
-If a camera platform offers faster lenses at a cheaper price, then it won’t matter if one cameras ISO out performs another, the camera with the better lens wins.
+Lenses are important when comparing low-light performance.
+If a camera platform offers faster lenses at a cheaper price, it won’t matter if one camera’s ISO outperforms another; the camera with the better lens wins.

-Like mentioned, Sony shooters you also have the option to use full frame lenses.
+As mentioned, you also have the option to use full-frame lenses in Sony shooters.
 They are going to be a lot more expensive and a lot heavier, some of them will also likely not balance well with your camera, or will block your AF Illuminator, but they are great.
-I personally use the full frame Zeiss 35mm f2.8 lens on my Sony A6300 and it’s works better as an APS-C lens than it does as a full frame lens but it was $900 dollars vs my 35mm f2 on my Fujifilm that was $400.
+I use the full-frame Zeiss 35mm f2.8 lens on my Sony A6300, and it works better as an APS-C lens than it does as a full-frame lens, but it was $900 vs. my 35mm f2 on my Fujifilm.
+That was $400.

 See the Sony APS-C Lens List or the Fujifilm XF Lens List